 Learning To Take Care of Yourself

-The real key for me was surrendering my life over to Christ who set me free from cigarettes.
+The real key for me was surrendering my life over to God.
 I started focusing on taking care of the body that God had given me and began to focus on loving myself.
 The reality for me was that if I really loved myself I would quit smoking with no question about it.
 I desired to break free of the things that were holding me back from living the healthy lifestyle that I desired.
 Quitting became a priority and smoking was no longer an option.
 When cravings came I reminded myself that if I truly loved myself I would quit smoking.

 I Wrote Down Goals

 The key to my success was the commitment to planning in advance.
 I set a quit date one month prior to prepare my mind.
 Then I wrote down all of the good habits that I was going to adopt to replace cigarettes, a tip I got from the Colorado Quit Line.

 My breakthrough finally came when I changed the way that I thought about quitting.
 I switched my thoughts from dreadful to fun and easy.
 I told myself that I quit smoking months before I actually did.
 When doubt came in I would say, “It's easy to quit smoking."
 If the fear of weight gain ran through my mind I would tell myself, "I eat healthy, and workout daily."
 By changing the way that I thought about it my actions began to align with my thoughts.
 I actually quit 4 days before my scheduled quit date.

 I contacted the free quit-smoking hotline in the United States.
 They provided free nicotine gum and expert counseling.
 The hotline encouraged me to use cinnamon gum as well.
 I embraced this because I wanted to let go of the nicotine.
 They also recommended that I inform the family and friends that would support my quit, and avoid smokers until I became confident to beat the urge.
 As a result, I had the support to follow through with my plan.